GoogleChrome/developer.chrome.com/site/en/blog/chrome-109-beta/index.md

 ### `MediaTrackSupportedConstraints.suppressLocalAudioPlayback`

-It is common for colleagues to gather in a room so that one of them would present from their laptop to an in-room conferencing solution with a dedicated monitor and speakers.
+It is common for colleagues to gather in a room so that one of them can present from their laptop to an in-room conferencing solution with a dedicated monitor and speakers.
 The presenter will typically mute their own laptop, and use the external speakers which are often louder; this also ensures audio is in sync with video.
 The [`suppressLocalAudioPlayback`](/blog/screen-sharing-improvements-in-chrome-109/#suppress-local-audio-playback) audio constraint saves time here.
 When set to `true`, it indicates that the browser should stop relaying audio to the local speakers when capture starts.

 ### HTTP response status code in the Resource Timing API

 Adds a field to `PerfomanceResourceTiming` to indicate the HTTP response status when the resource was fetched.
 This provides a straightforward way to tell if a resource failed loading for developers using the Resource Timing API.

 ## Origin Private File System (OPFS) on Android